Becheler/Becheler.github.io/pages/decrypt_tutos_intuition.md

 about the simplest models (*e.g.* Wright-Fisher with or without migration).
 It is important to keep in mind that a given formula (for example the expected time to the MRCA) is linked to a particular demographic model, that implies a number of assumptions.

+> **Task**
+ - List the formulas you learned in class.
+ - What quantities do they describe?
+ - From what model have they been derived?
+List its assumptions.
+ - What could be the most important consequences of an unmet assumption?

 # Inference